Pence opens presidential bid with broad critiques of Trump over Jan. 6 insurrection and abortion

 "We believe the path to victory runs through Iowa and all of its 99 counties," said Scott Reed, co-chair of a super PAC that launched last month to support Pence's candidacy.

 But Pence also faces steep challenges.
 Despite being one of the best-known Republican candidates in the crowded field, he is also saddled with high unfavorability ratings.
-Trump critics consider him complicit in the former president's most indefensible actions, while Trump loyalists have maligned him as a traitor.
+Trump critics consider him complicit in the former president's most indefensible actions, while Trump loyalists malign him as a traitor.

 A CNN poll conducted last month found 45% of Republicans and Republican-leaning independents said they would not support Pence under any circumstance.
 Only 16% said the same about Trump.